ipop-project/ipop-project.github.io/wiki/FAQs.md

 1. **When should I use GroupVPN in switch mode?**

     GroupVPN in switch mode is recommended when you wish to connect several virtual machines or containers running on the same server to a GroupVPN - in which case, you can run GroupVPN in the host itself in switchmode, and bind the IPOP tap device to a Linux bridge.

-1. **How do I check the IP address of peers in my SocialVPN?**

-    Currently, this can be done by issuing a get_state [[controller API|Controller API]] call to the running tincan process.
-In Linux this can be done with the command line:

-    ```bash
-    echo -e '\x02\x01{"m":"get_state"}' | netcat -q 1 -u 127.0.0.1 5800
-    ```

-    A feature for future releases is to provide a Web-based interface to browse the status of peers.

 1. **How do I configure the IP address of peers in my SocialVPN?**